 Three existing bodies of work touch pieces of this, but not the whole intersection.

 The Verus vericoding benchmark (Schubert et al., 2025) measures LLM success rates on isolated single-function Verus tasks.
 One model, one shot, one function, no role split, no autonomous outer loop, no treatment of cheating.
-The benchmark tells us 44% first-try is the current floor for raw single-shot Verus.
+44% first-try is the current floor for raw single-shot Verus.
 This experiment is about what surrounding scaffolding gets a real codebase past it.

 Microsoft Research’s AutoVerus and VeruSAGE (microsoft/verus-proof-synthesis) are doing pieces of the same problem from a different direction.
-AutoVerus (OOPSLA 2025, arXiv:2409.13082) targets small algorithmic code with a three-phase pipeline: inference, refinement, repair.
-VeruSAGE (arXiv:2512.18436) targets large system projects, multi-module code, and ships VeruSAGE-Bench, the 849-task benchmark we drew our external-validity probe from.
-Both systems are LLM-based on the OpenAI side.
+AutoVerus (OOPSLA 2025, arXiv:2409.13082) targets small algorithmic code with a three-phase pipeline.
+VeruSAGE (arXiv:2512.18436) targets large system projects and ships VeruSAGE-Bench.
 Their orchestration is a single-agent pipeline rather than a role split, and they do not appear to ship an explicit no-cheating boundary.
-The overlap with our work is real and we read their results as the baseline once an aggregate-scale run lets us compare.

 Huntley’s Ralph pattern describes the outer-loop shape: fresh context per iteration, file-based memory, agent commits per attempt.
-It applies the pattern to unsafe-code domains (internal tools, CRUD apps) where the feedback signal is the test suite.
-Tests pass or fail.
+It applies to unsafe-code domains where the feedback signal is the test suite.
 No verifier, no no-cheating rule, no separate audit role.
-The contribution here is keeping the loop shape and changing the feedback signal to a verifier, plus adding the structural pieces (the three boundaries, the audit role) that the harder signal requires.
+The contribution here is keeping the loop shape and changing the feedback signal to a verifier, plus adding the three boundaries and the audit role that the harder signal requires.

-Karpathy’s autoresearch demos popularised the agent-runs-an-experiment-overnight framing, with a scalar metric (a loss, a benchmark score) and a single agent that proposes, implements, and evaluates in the same context.
-The metric here is binary (verus exits 0).
-The agent doing the work is not the agent doing the evaluation.
-The rules forbidding spec drift live outside the agent’s reach.
-Same overnight-experiment shape, but the proposer, implementer, and auditor are three separate roles by construction, and the operator’s reference implementation is structurally separated from the agent’s working set.
+Karpathy’s autoresearch demos popularised the overnight-experiment framing with a scalar metric and a single agent that proposes, implements, and evaluates in the same context.
+Here the metric is binary, the proposer/implementer/auditor are three separate roles, and the operator’s reference implementation is structurally separated from the agent’s working set.

 After the Microsoft work in particular, the claim worth defending is narrower than “no prior public work in this intersection.”
-It is: a separate audit role running on a different model, a mechanical commit-time enforcement layer (the pre-commit hook) running alongside the LLM audit, per-attempt commits as the unit of evaluation, and operator-authored witness files used both for pre-spec verification and as a structural boundary the agent cannot reach.
-The combination is what we have not seen in published systems.
+It is: a separate audit role running on a different model, a mechanical commit-time enforcement layer running alongside the LLM audit, per-attempt commits as the unit of evaluation, and operator-authored witness files used both for pre-spec verification and as a structural boundary the agent cannot reach.

-There is also a second contribution worth naming: the operator-intervention cases on bounded_log and marzullo.
+A second contribution worth naming: the operator-intervention cases on bounded_log and marzullo.
 Most published vericoding results either succeed silently or fail silently.
-The loop’s behaviour on both of these specs, where the agent refused to cheat in either direction, articulated the constraint, named the empowered role, and stopped, is the kind of structured-failure output a trustworthy methodology should produce.
-A single-shot prompt would either silently weaken the postcondition or silently fail.
-The runs surfaced the conflict, blamed the right party (the operator), and waited.
+The loop’s behaviour on both (the agent refused to cheat, articulated the constraint, named the empowered role, and stopped) is the kind of structured-failure output a trustworthy methodology should produce.
 The pre-spec witness check has since removed that class of operator-time mistakes.

-The two specific next experiments.
-First, a verified Byzantine agreement primitive (deferred for now; see BACKLOG.md in the repo for why) and a hardware-deployed demonstration of the sensor-fusion algorithms running on dissimilar redundant boards under live fault injection.
-Second, the methodology external-validity run described above: five to ten more VeruSAGE-Bench tasks with deliberately neutral design notes, no tooling hints, just the obligation and the upstream context, and report whatever happens.
-Negative results from that run are more informative than positive ones, because they tell us where the methodology actually stops travelling.
+Two next experiments.
+A verified Byzantine agreement primitive plus hardware-deployed sensor-fusion under live fault injection (deferred).
+And five to ten more VeruSAGE-Bench tasks at larger sizes with neutral design notes.
+Negative results from that run are more informative than positive ones; they tell us where the methodology stops travelling.